katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_gce.rst

 Introduction
 --------------------------

-Ansible + Google have been working together on a set of auto-generated Ansible modules designed to consistently and comprehensively cover the entirety of the Google Cloud Platform (GCP).
+Assible + Google have been working together on a set of auto-generated Assible modules designed to consistently and comprehensively cover the entirety of the Google Cloud Platform (GCP).

-Ansible contains modules for managing Google Cloud Platform resources, including creating instances, controlling network access, working with persistent disks, managing load balancers, and a lot more.
+Assible contains modules for managing Google Cloud Platform resources, including creating instances, controlling network access, working with persistent disks, managing load balancers, and a lot more.